-Consider that in the northernmost parts of Scandinavia the growing season is 60 days long.
-The rest of the year is basically a prelude to or recovery from winter.
+In the northernmost parts of Scandinavia the growing season is 60 days long.
+The rest of the year is basically a prelude to or a recovery from winter.
 This is all you need to know to understand the local impulse to spend every possible moment living outdoors, wallowing in nature.
 A picnic table, outdoor tub, and stylish privy will get you through the summer months just fine.

 These are not people who take their gardens for granted.
 Nor do they fuss over them, or try to force nature to assume an artificial symmetry.
 Self-sowing wildflowers are rampant.
 Manicured lawns and precisely pruned shrubs, not so much.